 A good Audio Interface is essential if you're using a home computer, tablet or mobile device.
 The interface will convert the analogue signal from your microphone into digital data, transmitted in most cases via USB, on to your computer.

-There are many good audio interfaces under £200, including: Focusrite Scarlett 2i2, Yamaha Audiogram 6, Focusrite Scarlett 2i4, Line 6 POD Studio UX2, Roland UA-55 Quad Capture, Focusrite Saffire Pro 14 Firewire Audio Interface and the Focusrite Scarlett 6i6.
+There are many good audio interfaces under £200, including: Focusrite Scarlett 2i2, Yamaha Audiogram 6, Focusrite Scarlett 2i4, Line 6 POD Studio UX2, Roland UA-55 Quad Capture and the Focusrite Scarlett 6i6.

 If you own an Apple iPad, then the Focusrite iTrack Dock is a pretty good choice:

 For over £200, things get better and more professional: Focusrite Scarlett 18i8, and the Focusrite Saffire Pro Firewire Audio Interfaces are all great.
 The Focusrite Scarlett 18i20 USB Audio Interface and Universal Audio Apollo Twin Solo Thunderbolt are some of the most high-spec.

 The Focusrite iTrack products are perfect interfaces if you're using an iPad rather than PC.

 Choosing your interface just depends on things such as how many inputs you need, whether you will record vocals or not, whether you prefer FireWire or USB, and whether you prefer to record on an iPad.

 3) Get a good recording Software (DAW)

 Finally, you'll need a great music software to make sure your efforts are not in vain!
 Professional recording studios have a whole range of gear designed for maximum sound quality: reverbs, EQs, compressors, vintage gear, multitrack recorders... most of us can't afford that stuff, or even fit them in our houses!
 The best music software give you everything you need and then some, from unlimited tracks to a wide array of sound samples!